hbusul/HackArchitecture/README.md

   - Reg16
   - PC
   - Ram8
+  - Ram64
+  - Ram512
 # To be implemented
 *This list is not full and will be updated*
-  - Ram64
-  - Ram512
   - Ram4K
   - Ram16K
+  - Computer
+  - Memory

 License
 ----